idleberg/atom-language-nsis/README.md

 ### Package Dependencies

-This package automatically installs third-party packages it depends on (currently that's `console-panel`).
+This package automatically installs third-party packages it depends on.
 You can prevent this by disabling the *Manage Dependencies* option in the package settings.
-Once set, Atom will no longer try to re-install these dependencies.

 ## Usage